 The primary mechanism of action of hormonal contraceptives is that they suppress the secretion of gonadotropins (follicle stimulating hormone, FSH and luteinizing hormone, LH) through negative feedback inhibition.
-Through various means of delivery (oral, depot injection, transdermal), a woman receives a combination of estrogen and progesterone, or just progesterone by itself.
+Through various means of delivery (oral, depot injection, implant, transdermal), a woman receives a combination of estrogen and progesterone, or just progesterone by itself.
 Progesterone with estrogen naturally inhibits gonadotropin secretion as, for instance, during the luteal phase of the cycle.
 The goal is to suppress ovulation.
 The inhibition provided by hormonal contraceptives prevents the rise in FSH that is necessary to initiate follicle development and selection of a dominant follicle.
 This inhibition also prevents the LH surge that is necessary to trigger ovulation.

 There are other ways that hormonal contraceptives interfere with conception.
 One important strategy is to interfere with the movement of sperm in the female reproductive tract.
 Sperm are deposited in the vagina and must traverse the cervix.
 In the follicular phase, estrogen promotes the production of thin, watery mucus by the cervical glands.
 By contrast, progesterone promotes secretion of thick cervical mucus, which acts as a barrier, and inhibits sperm movement past the cervix.
 This effect on the cervical mucus is particularly important for the efficacy of low-dose progesterone-only oral contraceptives, because the low dose of progesterone does not consistently suppress ovulation.

 Hormonal contraceptives reduce endometrial growth, so it is theoretically possible that they may also block conception by interfering with implantation.
 However, since the other mechanisms of action are very effective at preventing fertilization, it is difficult to know what role, if any, inhibiting implantation has to play in contraceptive efficacy.